SaberMahmoud1/lane_detection_system/README.md

-Designed a complete RTL lane detection system that processes road images through RGB-to-grayscale conversion, averaging filter, Sobel edge detection, and decision logic to identify lane count, boundaries, and current lane position.
+A complete RTL lane detection system that processes road images through RGB-to-grayscale conversion, averaging filter, Sobel edge detection, and decision logic to identify lane count, boundaries, and current lane position.
 A. Stage 1: RGB to Gray Converter
 This stage is the interface between the system and the input